- Jennifer Wiseman

 An American astronomer, Wiseman received her bachelor's degree in physics from MIT and her Ph.D. in Astronomy from Harvard University.
 Wiseman discovered periodic comet 114P/Wiseman-Skiff while working as an undergraduate research assistant in 1987.
 With a keen interest in science policy and public dialogue, she served as a Congressional Science Fellow and currently directs the Dialogue on Science, Ethics, and Religion for the American Association for the Advancement of Science.
 She is currently a senior astrophysicist at Goddard Space Flight Center, where she previously headed the Exoplanets and Stellar Astrophysics Laboratory, and where she studies the formation of stars in interstellar clouds.
 A committed Christian, she has authored several essays addressing the relationship of astronomy and Christian faith.
 She grew up on an Arkansas farm, where she enjoyed late night star-gazing walks with her parents and pets.
 She will share the latest astronomical discoveries and images from space and discuss how galaxies, stars and planets form and mature, what they can teach us, and how good science can strengthen our faith.

-Presentations at Calvin College:Our Place in An Amazing Universe
+Presentations at Calvin University:Our Place in An Amazing Universe

 Part of the: January Series

 (12:30 PM–1:30 PM EST)

 Covenant Fine Arts Center Auditorium